Understanding the Different Funding Programs for Farmers

 - Non-specialty crops such as corn, canola, wheat, upland cotton, dried beans, long cotton, sesame seeds, rice, millet, oats, and mustard seeds.

-- Specialty crops such as almonds, fresh grapes, macadamia nuts, walnuts, cherries and cultivated ginseng.
+- Specialty crops include almonds, fresh grapes, macadamia nuts, walnuts, cherries, and cultivated ginseng.